 Bistro Roca

-Bistro Roca (143 Wonderland Trail) is an upscale bistro that serves comfort food.
+Bistro Roca is an upscale bistro that serves comfort food.
 Tucked away from Main Street by the Annie Cannon Gardens, diners can expect gourmet burgers, wood-fired pizzas, and some of the best lobster mac ‘n’ cheese in the High Country!

-As with a lot of the restaurants in Blowing Rock, reservations are highly recommended.
+As with many restaurants in Blowing Rock, reservations are highly recommended.
 During the Fall season, in particular, their covered back porch becomes very popular!

 Mexican Rock

-If you are looking for amazing Mexican food in Blowing Rock, then add Mexican Rock to your itinerary!
-Mexican Rock is owned by the same people who own Boone restaurant, Taqueria El Paso.
+If you are looking for excellent Mexican food in Blowing Rock, then add Mexican Rock to your itinerary!
+Mexican Rock is owned by the same culinary visionaries as the Boone restaurant, Taqueria El Paso.
 They are known for their fresh housemade tortillas and delicious salsa!

 Read More: The 11 Best Places to Go Snow Tubing in North Carolina